Duo Administration - User Enrollment & Account Management

 This setting defines, for overlapping controls, whether Global or Application Polices or Enrollment policies defined on this page will take effect for enrollment and self-service portals.
 Click on the Enable the enrollment and account management policies on this page button to use the policies on this page to define the experience and requirements of enrollment and account management.
 Policy enablement is set to Disable enrollment and account management policies by default.

-A banner will display below this setting when this page’s policies are not in effect.
+A banner below this setting indicates when this page’s policies are not in effect.

 Enrollment Policy Options